Beta Blocker Interactions: CoQ10 May Be Depleted

 • Antacids: Some antacids, particularly those containing aluminum or magnesium, can affect the absorption and effectiveness of beta blockers.

-It’s important for individuals on beta blocker therapy to consult with their healthcare provider before starting any new supplements or making significant dietary changes.
+Individuals on beta blocker therapy need to consult with their healthcare provider before starting any new supplements or making significant dietary changes.
 The healthcare provider can provide guidance to ensure that supplements and dietary choices do not adversely interact with the medication.

 About the Author